Frequently Asked Questions about Group Therapy

 How many people are in group therapy sessions?

 Group therapy size can vary depending upon the goals of the group.
 Most group therapy sessions will have between 5 and 12 participants, but some can be smaller or larger.
 See group listings for specific information on this question.

 This is a very important question.

-First of all, Dean Clinic and your Dean provider will protect you medical record consistent with state and federal law.
+First of all, Dean Medical Group and your provider will protect you medical record consistent with state and federal law.
 Your medical record will not be released to anyone without your written permission.

 Secondly, as a condition of joining the group, you and others will be asked to respect the privacy of each member, including the identity of group members.
 You, of course, are free to tell anyone you like about your participation or what you said or did in group.